Pick of the Crop

-Choose firm, fresh asparagus with compact tips and smooth stems.
-Both thin and thick spears can be tender.
-Spears grow either thin or thick from the ground and don’t get thicker with age.
-Store asparagus in the refrigerator with the cut ends wrapped in damp paper towels.
+Choose firm, fresh asparagus with tightly closed tips and smooth stems.
+Both thin and thick asparagus spears can be tender.
+Spears grow either thin or thick from the ground and do not get thicker with age.
+Asparagus is rich in nutrients, including folate.
+Folate is important to help prevent birth defects.
+Store asparagus in the refrigerator with the ends wrapped in a damp paper towel.
 Trim the spears before cooking by bending the stalks until they snap.
 They naturally break where the spears start to get tough.
-Cook only until the spears are bright green and still somewhat firm.
+Cook only until the spears are bright in color and still somewhat firm.

 Visit Massachusetts Locally grown featuring recipes for fruits and vegetables grown in Massachusetts and found at most local farmers’ markets.

-- Asparagus comes in many colors – green, white, and purple.
+- Asparagus comes in many colors - green, white, and purple.
 White and green asparagus come from the same plant.
-If it’s covered with soil as it grows, it stays white.
-But if it grows in the sun, it turns green.
+If the plant is covered with soil as it grows, it stays white.
+However, if it grows in the sun, it turns green.

 - A stalk of asparagus can grow as much as ten inches in one day!

 - Asparagus is a member of the lily family, along with onions and garlic.

 - Asparagus spears grow out of crowns buried in sandy soil.
 The spears are ready to eat only a few weeks a year.
 Enjoy this fresh, spring treat while you can!